The Oriented Chromatic Number of the Hexagonal Grid is 6: Introduction

-Bielak \cite{B} proved that $\chi_o(H_{1,n}) = 5$ for any $n > 3$.
+Bielak \cite{B} proved that $\chi_o(H_{1,n}) = \chi_o(H_{2,n}) = 5$ for any $n > 3$ (the case of $\chi_o(H_{2,n})$ is a consequence of her proof for fat hexagonal trees).
 For the general case of the hexagonal grid, she also proved that $5 \le \chi_o({\cal H}_2) \le 6$.
 In Section~\ref{section:upper}, we give an alternative proof of Bielak's upper bound, while in Section~\ref{section:lower} we show that 6 is actually a lower bound for $\chi_o({\cal H}_2)$ by means of two counterexamples checked by computer.